osmosis-labs/docs/docs/osmosis-core/modules/spec-superfluid.md

 ### SyntheticLockups

-SyntheticLockups are synthetica of PeriodLocks, but different in the sense that they store suffix, which is a combination of bonding/unbonding status + validator address.
+SyntheticLockups are synthetic forms of PeriodLocks, but different in the sense that they store suffix, which is a combination of bonding/unbonding status + validator address.
 This is mainly used to track whether an individual lock that has been superfluid staked has an